Pangarchulla Trek – Alternate Itinerary

 Day 01: Dhak-Akhrotgetta

-The trek starts from a small village Dhak which is about 12 km from Joshimath on the Malari road.
+As said, the starting point of the trek is Dhak which is a small pretty village at about 12 km from Joshimath on the Malari road.
 If you are lucky, you will find a local dog who will stay with you through the entire trek.
 You will find many kids smiling and waiting for you to take a pic and then ask for chocolates or toffee, so if you want a nice pic with smiling kids, do carry some extra chocolates with you.
-The first campsite is Akhrotgetta and will take around 2-3 hours to reach there.
+Akhrotgetta is the first campsite that the trekkers would reach after 2-3 hours of the trek.
 A single tree which stands in the middle of the campsite makes this campsite a special one.
 You can hear the sound of the stream nearby, it’s an open campsite and you get the first glimpse of the majestic Dunagiri peak which will stay with you in the entire trek.
+Trust us when we say you will find peace here after a long trek.
 Rhododendron, which is in full bloom in spring makes this campsite more picturesque.
 Due to the ban on camping in the meadows of Uttarakhand by the high court, Akhrotgetta is the last campsite to reach Pangarchulla Peak.

 Day 02: Akhrotgetta – Pangarchulla peak – Akhrotgetta